z4kn4fein/stashbox-mocking/README.md

 > You can also get a partial mock with the `stash.Partial<IDependency>()` call.

 ## RhinoMocks
-You can use the auto mock framework by creating a `StashRhino` instance wrapped in a using statement, on it's disposal it will call `VerifyAllExpectations()` on all the configured expectations.
+You can use the auto mock framework by creating a `StashRhino` instance wrapped in a using statement, on its disposal it will call `VerifyAllExpectations()` on all the configured expectations.
 ```c#
 //begin a test scope
 using (var stash = StashRhino.Create())